Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

-\myparagraph{Practical challenges} To improve effectiveness (\chref{meth-eq-coverage}), all generated instruction sequences employ only four CPU registers, thus increasing the likelihood of grouping random inputs.
-For the same reason, all memory accesses are aligned to a cache line size (64B), thus reducing the range of memory addresses a test case can access.
-To still test different cache offsets, the aligned addresses are offset by a random value between 0 and 64, such that the offset is the same for all accesses within a test case but different across test cases.
+\myparagraph{Improving input effectiveness} Using many hardware registers and larger sandbox results in low input effectiveness (\chref{meth-eq-coverage}), as it increases the likelihood of unique contract traces that cannot be used for relational testing.
+To improve input effectiveness, the generator generates programs with only four registers, confines the memory sandbox to one or two 4K memory pages, and aligns memory accesses to a cache line (64B).
+To test different alignments, the accesses are further offset by a random value between 0 and 64 (the same within a test case but different across test cases).